Arthur Stanley Brown: Identification of the vehicle and witness descriptions

-Suspect for Mackay murders
+Suspect identification and arrest

-In 1998, a cousin of Brown's wife, who was now living in Perth, and had been one of Brown's molestation victims, decided to phone Crimestoppers after they aired a program on the Mackay murders and expressed their suspicion of Brown in the murders.
+In 1998, a cousin of Brown's wife, who was now living in Perth, and had been one of Brown's molestation victims, decided to phone Crimestoppers after they aired a program on the Mackay murders and expressed her suspicion of Brown in the murders.
 Sergeant David Hickey of the Queensland homicide squad, who was conducting the cold case review of the Mackay murders, returned the call three days later.
-The ensuing months of investigations by Hickey and Detective Brendan Rook, including interviewing other family members, resulted in 45 cases against Brown relating to paedophilia and circumstantial evidence linking him to the Mackay murders.
+The ensuing months of investigations by Hickey and Detective Brendan Rook, including interviewing other family members, resulted in forty-five cases against Brown relating to paedophilia and circumstantial evidence linking him to the Mackay murders.

 Investigations continued and evidence accumulated.
 Brown, who had been working as a carpenter at the Mackay sisters' school at the time, had been obsessed by the case, falsely claiming he knew the girls' father and had offered to take two of his wife's cousins to view the crime scene two weeks after the murders.
 Brown had replaced the odd-coloured door from his Vauxhall Victor, buried it, then later dug it up and took it to the rubbish tip, explaining to his family he did it because he didn't want anyone interviewing or annoying him.
 Many of Brown's victims were taken to Antill Creek to be molested, and in one instance was only 20 m from where the girls' bodies were found.

 Brown had twice previously confessed to the murders.
 In September 1970, Brown was drinking with 19-year-old John White in the White Horse Tavern in Charters Towers.
 White, who did not know Brown, claimed that Brown had asked if he had been following the murder of the Mackay sisters a few days earlier and had then stated that police were looking for the wrong car and that he had committed the murders.
 White reported the conversation to the local police who had dismissed the claim after speaking to "Arty Brown".
 In 1975, Brown confessed to the murders to his apprentice John Hill who said he never came forward before because it seemed totally out of character and he thought Brown was joking.

-Brown was arrested on 45 charges of sexual assault and the rape of six children 3–10 years of age and for the murders of Susan and Judith Mackay.
+Brown was arrested on all charges of sexual assault and the rape of six children and for the murders of Susan and Judith Mackay.